Download a video or screen record? Which is better

 Can You Download Videos From Private Instagram Accounts?

-The honest answer about downloading videos from private Instagram accounts: why it isn't possible with any tool, and what Instagram content you actually can save.
+The honest answer about downloading videos from private Instagram accounts: why no tool can do it, and what Instagram content you actually can save.

 Is it legal to download videos?
 2026 guide